synacktiv/bip/docs/index.rst

 Welcome to Bip's documentation!
 ###############################

-Bip is a project which aimed to simplify the usage of python for interacting with IDA.
-Its main goals are to facilitate the usage of python in the interactive console of IDA and for writing plugins.
-In a more general way the goal is to automate the recurrent task done through the python API.
+Bip is a project which aims to simplify the usage of python for interacting with IDA.
+Its main goals are to facilitate the usage of python in the interactive console of IDA and the writing of plugins.
+In a more general way the goal is to automate recurrent tasks done through the python API.
-Bip is also developxped for providing a more oriented object, a "python-like" API and a *real* documentation.
+Bip is also developed to provide a more object oriented, a "python-like" API and a *real* documentation.

 This code is not complete, and a lot of features are still missing.
 Development